by Dennis Hoffman

 Dennis, thank you so much for posting your 1964 Good Friday Earthquake story.

-After reading at least one other earthquake story titled “Home Alone” here on our Alaska earthquake page, it seems that mobile homes were hit hard.
+After reading at least one other earthquake story titled “Home Alone” here on our 1964 earthquake page, it seems that mobile homes were hit hard.

 And as a result, the shaking of your mobile home may have been even more violent.

-We appreciate your being able to stay positive by mentioning things like having heating oil and snow on the ground to melt for water, and that your family truck had gas in its tank.
+We appreciate that you were able to stay positive by mentioning things like having heating oil and snow on the ground to melt for water, and that your family truck had gas in its tank.

 And finally, for those of us who experienced the earthquake, we became sensitive to quakes, yes even the little ones.